This is the seam within a few weeks after installation. The seam was gapped and the yarn fell into the void and stuck to the double-faced tape.

 Mohawk’s air.o has an attached synthetic cushion.
 No additional cushion is required.

-Air.o Carpet from Mohawk is a great, temporary floor covering option and simple to install.
+Air.o Carpet from Mohawk is a temporary floor covering option and simple to install.
 It’s simple enough that a DIYer can successfully install wall-to-wall carpet.
 Don’t ask me how or why, but some professional floor guys still get it wrong.

 Comments